 Keeping children safe is a little more challenging than in years past.
 The Internet has changed the way we live.
 It has made the world a much smaller place.
 It is full of information and wonderful sites that teach and entertain.
 It is also providing an opportunity for potential child molesters to reach children like never before.
 The guy hanging around the park or school does still happen, but pedophiles have found anonymity online.

-According to the FBI, there are an estimated 50,000 predators online at any given moment, all looking for potential victims.
+When it comes to Internet safety we must remember that according to the FBI, there are an estimated 50,000 predators online at any given moment, all looking for potential victims.

 We must also remember that “online” is much more than spending time on the computer.
 Now smart phones and even video games are completely connected to the outside world.
 Parents must understand that if the ability exists for communication with children, predators are there.